Home ยป Mains ยป Stuffed Pepper Skillet

 Instructions

-• Bring to a simmer, cover, then turn heat down to low.
-Cook for about 15 minutes, until the rice is tender and cooked to your liking.
-Stir occasionally to prevent the rice from sticking to the skillet and add more broth if you find the texture is getting too dry.
-Season with additional salt and pepper to taste and serve immediately.
+• Bring to a strong simmer, cover, then turn the heat down to low.
+Cook for about 15 minutes, stirring occasionally to prevent sticking, until the rice is tender and cooked to your liking.
+Add more broth if you find the texture is getting too dry.

 Notes